pleabargain/decision-tree-when-to-escalate/memory-bank/activeContext.md

 ## Current Work Focus

-We have completed the initial implementation of the decision tree application, enhanced the recommendations, and prepared the project for deployment.
+We have completed the initial implementation of the decision tree application, enhanced the recommendations, and successfully deployed the project to Vercel.
 The current focus is on:

 1. ✅ Initializing the Git repository (completed)
+2. ✅ Creating a GitHub repository and pushing the local repository (completed)
+3. ✅ Deploying the application to Vercel (completed)
-2. Setting up a Supabase project and implementing the database schema
+4. Setting up a Supabase project and implementing the database schema
-3. Deploying the application to Vercel
-4. Connecting the application to the Supabase backend
+5. Connecting the application to the Supabase backend
-5. Testing the application with real users
+6. Testing the application with real users

 ## Recent Changes